Code-Institute-Submissions/the_book_nook/README.md

 # Features
 - Visible on all pages:
-  - Navigation bar, with links displaying as dropdown feature on mobile views.
+  - Navigation bar, with all links except logo displaying as dropdown feature on mobile views.
     - For **visitors** displaying links to 'Logo', 'Book Collection', 'Register' and 'Login'.
     - For **logged in users** navigation bar links 'Register' and 'Login' are replaced with 'My Books' and 'Log Out'.
     - For **admin** the navigation bar is the same as for logged in users with the added link to 'Manage Categories'